NOVARNISH

 AI chatbots for customer service22%+5%

-The BIGGEST surprise?
 AI-generated ad creative had the largest year-over-year growth (+18%).
-Meta's Advantage+ Creative and Google's auto-generated ad tools are driving that number up fast.
+Meta Ads' Advantage+ Creative and Google's auto-generated assets are driving that number up fast.

-But here's the catch: satisfaction scores for AI ad creative are among the lowest.
+But satisfaction scores for AI ad creative remain among the lowest in the survey.
 More on that below.

 How Much Are Marketers Spending on AI Tools Right Now?